 The overall crime rate in Elizabethtown is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Elizabethtown doesn't have a public transportation system that people use for their commute.
+Elizabethtown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Elizabethtown ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.04% of people over 25 have a college degree.